Brazilian Blue Cactus - Blue Columnar Cactus &

 • Key Plant Features

 The Brazilian Blue Cactus, also known as Pilosocereus azureus, is truly a magnificent hybrid of the Pilosocereus pachycladus.
-It goes by many names, like Pilosocereus atroflavispinus, Pilosocereus superbus, wooly blue spires, and blue columnar cactus.
+It goes by many names, like Pilosocereus atroflavispinus, Pilosocereus superbus, woolly blue spires, and blue columnar cactus.
 Being a hybrid of the actual blue torch plant, it is occasionally incorrectly referred to as a blue torch cactus.

-The blue-green color of the Pilosocereus azureus Brazilian blue cactus is due to a waxy coating on the stem that helps to protect it from the sun.Its stem is no ordinary stem either; it's adorned with ridges and covered in areoles along the edges.As this remarkable plant matures, those golden spines turn white and create a striking contrast against its vibrant hues.
+The stem of your blue cactus is adorned with ridges and covered in areoles along the edges.As this remarkable plant matures, those golden spines turn white and create a striking contrast against its vibrant hues.

 The Brazilian blue cactus certainly makes an impression among the wildly unique houseplants with its spectacular height and unique pollination process.